 |Solar Photovoltaic Installer||780 LVL|

 |Supply Operations Manager||2,010 LVL|

 |Wind Energy Project Manager||1,740 LVL|

-Oil / Gas / Energy / Mining salaries in Latvia range from 430 LVL per month (minimum average salary) to 2,710 LVL per month (maximum average salary, actual maximum is higher).
+Oil / Gas / Energy / Mining salaries in Latvia range from 430 LVL per month (starting average salary) to 2,710 LVL per month (maximum average salary, actual maximum is higher).
 This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 The experience level is the most important factor in determining the salary.
 Naturally the more years of experience the higher the wage.